zemoga/ui-test/README.md

 Requirements:
 - [x] Use media queries to adapt the layout in small screens. (comp not provided, so use your creativity).
 - [x] Non safe web font used: Lato (Available on Google fonts)
 - [x] You can rely on preprocessors / transpilers such as LESS/SASS or any sort of CSS framework if you want.
-(Pure CSS is also an option)
+(Pure CSS is also an option but yo must arge the benefits)
 - [x] Clicking on one of the links of the main menu redirects the user to the other pages (we only provide a comp for the main page so just use white pages with the title section on them).